Sandared/modularcode.site/_contribute/contribute.md

 ---
 title: Contribute
 layout: nested
-description: How to contirbute to this Site
+description: How to contribute to this Site
-lprev: test
+lprev: markdown_cheatsheet
-lnext: test
+lnext: markdown_cheatsheet
+image: img/contribute.png
 ---

+#How to Contribute to this Website?

+lorem ipsum